bodinaren/BHex.js/README.md

 # BHex.js
 JavaScript library for working with Hexagons and grids.
 This library does not draw grids for you, but simply sets it up for you to use your own prefered way of drawing.

-## BHex.js
+## BHex.Core.js
-BHex.js is the core library for creation and calculation of a Hexagon grid.
+BHex.Core.js is, as the name suggests, the core library for creation and calculation of a Hexagon grid.
+All grids are circular, with point 0,0 being the center of the grid.

-This will give you a new cricular grid with radius of 3 (excluding the center piece), giving you a total of 37 hexagons (including center piece).
 ```
 var grid = new BHex.Grid(3);
 ```
+This will give you a new cricular grid with radius of 3 (excluding the center piece), giving you a total of 37 hexagons (including center piece).

 ![New grid](readme/grid.png)

 ### Interia / Blocked hexagons